Kees1958/W3C_annual_most_used_survey_blocklist/README.md

-IMPORTANT NOTICE: This is minimial blocklist
+IMPORTANT NOTICE: This is minimial blocklist based on the W3Tech annual surveys on most webtechnology used on websites

 W3Tech analysis which analytics, advertisement, tracking and tagmanagement services are most used